luke396/assignment1-basics/problem.md

 ============================================================
 ```

-After using lru_cache and optimizing the `_bpe_encode_uncached` using double linked-list and min-heap, we get the improved performance:
+After applying `lru_cache` and optimizing `_bpe_encode_uncached` using a doubly linked list and min-heap, the performance improved significantly:

 ```shell
 ============================================================